christopherkang/christopherkang.github.io/index.md

 layout: default
 published: true
 ---

+# Short Bio

+I'm Chris, a junior at the University of Washington double majoring in Computer Science and Economics.
+I have broad interests spanning quantum computing, macroeconomics, and public policy.
+In my current research, I'm studying how quantum algorithms could be co-designed with novel architectures and have previously worked on quantum Hamiltonian simulation.
+In my free time, I serve as Co-Chair of the CSE Student Advisory Council and a Board Member on the LGBTQ+@CSE group.

 # Academic
 ## Notable Papers
 * **[Strength Through Science: Optimizing the DOE National Laboratories](\assets\papers\Kang_2020Wi_PUBPOL_FinalPaper.pdf)** (Intro to Public Policy); a study investigating how Department of Energy National labs are operated and recommendations to improve their effectiveness.